UBC-MDS/Techniators/README.md

 3. Make your changes and commit them: ```git commit -m "Add new feature"```
 4. Push your changes to your forked repository: ```git push origin my-feature-branch```
 5. Create a pull request from your branch to the main branch of the original repository

+## Special Thanks

+We would like to extend our most sincere thanks to the [HackHPC](http://hackhpc.org/) [Hack the Threat](https://hackhpc.github.io/HacktheThreat23/) hackathon organisers for providing us with the opportunity to participate part and showcase our project.
+We had a place to work together with people who shared our interests throughout the hackathon to accomplish a common objective.
+We appreciate the organisers' assistance and direction throughout the event.

 ## License